Amtrak & Via Rail Canada User Guide

 Suddenly, you see the Colorado Rockies rising nearly straight up from the high prairie.

-Today, you'll also be travelling nearly straight up.
+Today, you may feel that you are travelling nearly straight up after leaving Denver.
 This is the most rugged rail crossing of the Rockies by far.

-Snow capped peaks—even in late summer—rise on all sides, and you'll pass through forests and along great whitewater rivers.
+Snow capped peaks—sometimes even into summer—rise on all sides, and you'll pass through forests and along great whitewater rivers.
+Watch out before you reach Glenwood Springs.
+Those running the adjacent rapids on the right tend to "moon" the train, which brings much laughter.

 The next morning, you'll travel over the Sierra Nevada Mountains in California.